-This manual describes how you make the device accessible to your audio system, and how to configure the device directly from its interface.
+This manual describes how you make the device accessible to your audio system, and how to configure the device directly from its interface (for instance when you use the device without an audio or video management software).

 If you are using an audio or video management software, you can use that software for configuring the device.
 The following management software are available for controlling your audio system: